Last updated date: Reason for update:

 3. General principles

-ARPANSA’s approach to determine whether or not a change has a significant implication for safety is to consider the potential consequences of the proposed change, including an assessment of any credible consequence that may result if proposed change is improperly conceived or executed.
-In broad terms these consequences may include a radiological impact on people or the environment, a loss of control of a source or facility, or a reduction in defence in depth1.
+ARPANSA’s approach to determine whether or not a change has a significant implication for safety is to consider the potential consequences of the proposed change, including an assessment of any credible consequence that may result if the proposed change is improperly conceived or executed.
+In broad terms these consequences may include a radiological impact on people or the environment, a loss of control of a source or facility, or a reduction in 'defence in depth'1.

 To obtain a licence, the applicant was required to provide ARPANSA with plans and arrangements to demonstrate acceptable levels of safety and security.
 The holder of a licence must comply with their plans and arrangements for managing safety.
 Those aspects of the plans and arrangements that formed the basis for ARPANSA’s decision to grant a licence are called the ‘licensing basis’.
 The licensing basis describes the controlled activity and establishes the boundary of activities within which safety is demonstrated.

-Plans and arrangements describing how the licence holder maintains effective control, manages safety, provides radiation protection, deals with radioactive waste, manages security and prepares for and responds to emergencies will be part of the licencing basis.
-In the case of a facility, the safety analysis report (SAR), and the operating limits and conditions (OLC) will also be key documents of the licensing basis.
+Plans and arrangements describing how the licence holder maintains effective control, manages safety, provides radiation protection, deals with radioactive waste, manages security and prepares for and responds to emergencies will be part of the licensing basis.
+In the case of a facility, the safety analysis report (SAR), and the operating limits and conditions (OLCs) will also be key documents of the licensing basis.

 In general, proposed changes to a facility that are within the bounds of its approved licensing basis have already been approved by ARPANSA and are therefore unlikely to have significant implications for safety.
 However, the significance of any changes that could impact on the boundary established by the licensing basis should be assessed against the criteria of this guide.